Pegasus case: Fresh plea in Supreme Court seeks probe into 2017 India-Israel defence deal

 The newspaper reported that ties between Prime Minister Narendra Modi and former Israeli Prime Minister Benjamin Netanyahu had “warmed” because of their agreement for the sale of “a package of sophisticated weapons and intelligence gear worth roughly $2 billion – with Pegasus and a missile system as the center-pieces”.

-In his plea, Sharma sought directions from the court to register a first information report to investigate and recover the public money paid as part of the alleged deal and the prosecution of “concerned persons”.
+In his plea, Sharma sought directions from the court to register a first information report for prosecuting the “concerned persons” and to investigate and recover the public money paid as part of the alleged deal.

 Sharma said that the alleged purchase deal was not approved by Parliament.
 The advocate alleged criminal breach of trust by the Bharatiya Janata Party and the prime minister by “embezzling” public money to further the party’s political interests.

-Former Union Finance Minister and Congress leader P Chidambaram on Sunday said if the last deal was $2 billion, India could “do better this time”.
+Former Union Finance Minister and Congress leader P Chidambaram on Sunday said if the last deal was $2 billion, or over Rs 15 thousand crore, India could “do better this time”.
 He said in a tweet, “If we get more sophisticated spyware ahead of the 2024 elections, we can give them even $4 billion.”

 On Saturday, the Congress party said the alleged use of spyware by the Modi government was an “act of treason”.
 But, Union Minister of State, General VK Singh, tweeted: “Can you trust NYT??
 They are known ‘Supari Media’.”